 The proposed House Bill not only focuses on digital services but also on the sale of goods through marketplaces.
 Marketplaces are suggested as the collectors of VAT on behalf of sellers.
 This proposed approach mirrors those in other jurisdictions as the rules around the taxation of low value goods change.

-This trend started back in 2018 in Australia and has since been replicated in New Zealand (2019), Norway (2020) and, from 2021, in the European Union.
+This trend started back in 2018 in Australia and has since been replicated in New Zealand (2019), Norway (2020), the UK (from January 2021) and, from July 2021, in the European Union.
 If the proposed Philippines Bill becomes law it will become the first jurisdiction to introduce an obligation for both digital and physical goods at the same time.

 Major tax reform has been hovering below the waterline in the Philippines for some time.
 The specific taxation of foreign-supplied digital services has been firmly in the sights of the tax authority there.
 As of October 2019, however, the Bureau of Internal Revenue (BIR) was still "studying the taxation of the digital economy."